Preparing Undergraduates for Graduate School since 1999

 presented “The Discussion around Alcohol and Cannabis Use Among first-generation Undergraduate Students in Living Situations;” Akira Park presented “Am I Qualified?: Studying the Inclusion of Asian-American Literature in English Classrooms;” and Katy Ayers presented “Mushroom Mechanics: An Analysis of Fungal Biomaterials for Wild Bee Conservation.”

-McNair Scholars 2023 SURCA Award Winners
+McNair Scholars 2024 SURCA Award Winners

-Our scholars took home 6 of the 43 Awards home this year.
+Our scholars took home 7 of the 43 Awards home this year.
 Congratulations, Scholars!

-Zakora Moore and Juan Pena won awards in the Engineering and Physical Sciences Category.
 Read more about SURCA and the award categories HERE.

 McNair Award Winners at the